Carlos Correa Player Props: Twins vs. Yankees

 Carlos Correa At The Plate

-- Correa is batting .222 with two doubles, a home run and four walks.
+- Correa is hitting .250 with three doubles, two home runs and four walks.

-- He has homered in one of nine games, and in 2.5% of his plate appearances.
+- He has hit a home run in two of 10 games played this season, and in 4.5% of his plate appearances.

-- Correa has driven in a run in two games this year, with multiple runs batted in once.
+- Correa has driven in a run in three games this year (30.0%), including two games with multiple runs batted in.

-- He has scored at least once three times this season (33.3%), including one multi-run game.
+- He has scored at least one run four times this year (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.